Open-Building-Management/emontx_sniffer/DOCS.md

 # debugging the serial port

-If you are using a RFM69 which you do not remember haviong reconfigured, you can have some troubles like receiving packets like that :
+If you are using a RFM69 which you do not remember having reconfigured, you can have some troubles like receiving packets like that :
 ```
 ?
 G0 29 79 85 208 241 51 133 87 172 22 78 60 96 83 74 211 194 51 60 114 242 (-98)
 ```